Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2021-02-14-python-envs.md

 Why you say?
 Well, for starters, this helps you maintain your system clean by not installing system-wide libraries that you are only going to need in a small project.
 It also allows you to use a certain version of a library for one project and a different version for another.
-Finally, it helps makes you project reproducible and ensures it is configured in an identical manner across local environments amongst collaborating developers.
+Finally, it helps make your project reproducible and ensures it is configured in an identical manner across local environments amongst collaborating developers.